rgaiacs/numfocus-2017-grant/body.md

 [R](https://github.com/swcarpentry/r-novice-gapminder), and
 [OpenRefine](https://github.com/datacarpentry/OpenRefine-ecology-lesson))
 and
-bootstrap future SC&DC's lessons and capstone examples.
+bootstrap future SC&DC lessons and capstone examples.

 Lesson translation will be lead by Raniere Silva who is one of the maintainers of SC&DC respective lesson templates and has [experience translating Software Carpentry Git lesson](http://scf.rgaiacs.com/git/index.html).
 We are considering accepting remote participation to this translation effort.

-Some ideas for future SC&DC' lessons that will be investigate are Data Carpentry Lesson for Earth Sciences, lead by Melissa Mendonça, and Python capstone featuring [scikit-image](http://scikit-image.org/),
+Some ideas for future SC&DC lessons that will be investigate are Data Carpentry Lesson for Earth Sciences, lead by Melissa Mendonça, and Python capstone featuring [scikit-image](http://scikit-image.org/),